The Richest Man in Babylon

 “The gold we may retain from our earnings is but the start,” says Arkad.
 “The earnings it will make shall build our fortunes … Learn to make your treasure work for you.
 Make it your slave.
 Make its children and its children’s children work for you.”

 Building a fortune means getting your money to work for you.
-Things like your 401K, investment portfolio and compound interest can all be tremendously helpful to actually achieve this.
+Things like your 401K, investment portfolio, and compound interest can all be tremendously helpful to actually achieve this.

-Guard thy treasures from loss
+Guard thy treasures against loss

 “The first sound principle of investment is security for thy principal,” says Arkad.
 “Is it wise to be intrigued by larger earnings when thy principal may be lost?
 I say not.
-The penalty of risk is probable loss.
+The penalty for risk is the probable loss.
 Study carefully, before parting with thy treasure, each assurance that it may be safely reclaimed.
 Be not misled by thine own romantic desires to make wealth rapidly.”

-Make of thy dwelling a profitable investment
+Make thy dwelling a profitable investment

-“I recommend that every man own the roof that sheltereth him and his,” Arkad tells his class on the fifth day.
+“I recommend that every man own the roof that sheltered him and his,” Arkad tells his class on the fifth day.
 “Nor is it beyond the ability of any well-intentioned man to own his home.”

 To rent or own?
 This question was as salient in Clason’s time as it is today and while this choice will be a personal one, there is much reason to believe property investment may be the single greatest key to growing wealth.